Signs that could be melanoma on your foot

 Here, you can also see some of ABCDEs of melanoma, such as one half is unlike the other and it is larger than the eraser on a pencil.

-Melanoma on the bottom of an African American man's foot
+Melanoma on the bottom of the foot

-You can see some of the ABCDEs of melanoma, such as more than one color, uneven border, and one half is unlike the other.
+In this picture, you can see some of the ABCDEs of melanoma, such as more than one color, uneven border, and one half is unlike the other.

 Melanoma beneath a toenail